richmahn/en_tn/mrk/04/intro.md

 #### Special concepts in this chapter ####

 ##### Parables #####
 There are many parables in this chapter.
-They are a way Jesus teaches about the kingdom of God.
-Jesus explains their meanings to the disciples, but not to the crowds.
+Parables are stories Jesus told so his hearers would understand the kingdom of God.
+Jesus explained what the parables meant to the disciples, but not to the crowds.

-#### Other possible translation difficulties in this chapter ####

-##### Implicit information #####
-In several parts of this chapter the author left some information implicit that his original readers would have understood and thought about.
-Modern readers might not know some of those things, so they might have trouble understanding all that the author was communicating.
-The UDB often shows how that information can be presented so that modern readers will be able to understand those passages.
-(See: [[rc://en/ta/man/translate/translate-unknown]] and [[rc://en/ta/man/translate/figs-explicit]])

 ## Links: ##